levoxtrip/PKB/docs/topics/theSage.md

 ## Finance
 What is your motivation to save money?

+From podcast: More money didn't make the people actually happier.

 ### Mindset
 Image how rich saving money is gonna make you